-Although the atexit(BA_OS) termination processing normally will be done, it is not guaranteed to have executed upon process death.
-In particular, the process will not execute the termination processing if it calls exit [see exit(BA_OS)] or if the process dies because it received a signal that it neither caught nor ignored.
+Although the function atexit termination processing normally will be done, it is not guaranteed to have executed upon process death.
+In particular, the process will not execute the termination processing if it calls exit [see the function exit] or if the process dies because it received a signal that it neither caught nor ignored.